- Become a Member

-- The centerpiece of the nomination is the 500-word essay describing the nominee's most significant endeavor while attending community college in which the student extended his or her community college education to benefit the school, community or society.
+- The centerpiece of the nomination is the 500-word essay describing the nominee's most significant accomplishment while attending community college in which the student extended his or her community college education to benefit the school, community or society.
 Students who have demonstrated leadership and initiative in service learning, who contributed to scholarly research, or who have made lasting contributions to your campus or community may make excellent candidates.
-If endeavors are not yet complete, they must be far enough along so that the nominee and advisor can discuss the specifics of work done thus far.
+If endeavors are not yet complete, they must be far enough along that the nominee can discuss the specifics of work done thus far.

 - The program is an "Academic" team, so the student's academic record is important.
 Judges look at the overall academic record and how well students' courses match their career goals.
-The form allows students to explain circumstances that may have affected the student transcript, so students with several withdrawals or a temporary drop in grades should not necessarily be ruled out.
-However, carefully consider those students with several withdrawals as statistically they do not achieve high academic rigor.
-As a result, a nominee with more than a couple of unexplained withdrawals will not typically advance in competition.
-To ensure a quality applicant, it is wise to review a nominee's transcript in advance for both breadth and depth.
+Students are allowed to explain circumstances that may have affected their transcript, so those with several withdrawals or a temporary drop in grades should not necessarily be ruled out.
+However, carefully consider those students with several withdrawals, as statistically, they do not achieve high academic rigor.
+As a result, a nominee with more than a couple of unexplained withdrawals will not typically advance in the competition.
+To ensure a quality applicant, it is wise to review a nominee's transcript in advance for both coursework breadth and depth.

-- The discussion questions are meant to give judges a sense of the nominee's background and time commitments outside of school.
-The program is open to part-time as well as full-time students, so the answers help the judges place the nominee's accomplishments into context.
-The questions should not be interpreted to mean students must have overcome obstacles or be somehow disadvantaged in order to be named to the All-USA Community College Academic Team.
+- Application questions are meant to give judges a sense of the nominee's background and time commitments outside of school.
+The program is open to part-time as well as full-time students and answers are intended to help the judges contextually frame the nominee's accomplishments.
+The questions should not be interpreted to mean students must have overcome obstacles or be disadvantaged in order to be named to the All-USA Community College Academic Team.

-- Please note that USA TODAY, and Follett Higher Education Group, have been granted exclusive press coverage of any winners selected from the All-USA Community College Academic Team nominations.
-Students named to the All-USA Community College Academic Team are not allowed to be announced publicly until presented at the AACC Convention in Washington, DC, on April 8, 2014.
+- USA TODAY and Follett Higher Education Group have been granted exclusive press coverage of any winners selected from the All-USA Community College Academic Team nominations.
+Students named to the All-USA Community College Academic Team are not allowed to be announced publicly until presented at the AACC Convention in San Antonio, TX, on April 18-21, 2015.